danbev/learning-ai/notes/llama.md

 ```

 ### tensor-split
-There is model_param value which is a pointer to floats and the size of this
+There is `model_param` value which is a pointer to floats and the size of this
-array is the value of LLAMA_MAX_DEVICES.
+array is the value of `LLAMA_MAX_DEVICES`.
 This value is defined in llama.h:
 ```c++

 #ifdef GGML_USE_CUBLAS